originphp/log/README.md

 ## Adding data to messages

-After placeholders have been replaced (if any), any remaining data will be converted to a json string.
+After placeholders any have been replaced, any remaining data will be converted to a JSON string.

 ```php
 Log::info('User registered',['username'=>'pinkpotato']);

 ```

 Which will output like this

 ```
 [2019-03-10 13:37:49] application INFO: User registered {"username":"pinkpotato"}
 ```